devops329/devops/instruction/gitHubReleases/gitHubReleases.md

 📖 **Deeper dive reading**: [Managing GitHub Releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)

-GitHub support the ability to associate a release with a version and commit.
+GitHub supports the ability to associate a release with a version and commit.
 You can do this manually by going to the home page for a repository and selecting controls on the `Releases` section on the right of the view.
 From there you can press the `Draft a new release` button.

 Type your version ID into the version box.
 This will automatically create a Git tag with this name and apply it to the latest commit.
 You can also select an existing Git tag if you already have one.